 Remote, online assessments conducted live by fully credentialed professionals are not new, and their use has become even more prevalent over the last few years.
 A wide range of professional organizations including ASHA, AOTA, the American Psychological Association, the Association of State and Provincial Psychology Boards, and the InterOrganizational Practice Committee have given guidance on tele-assessment.

-In 2016, Dr. A. Jordan Wright—then a researcher from Empire State College, SUNY—oversaw an equivalency study using the WJ IV cognitive and achievement batteries.
-In 2017, the psychological assessment publisher PAR conducted an equivalency study using the RIAS-2 cognitive battery.
-And in 2020, before the pandemic, Dr. Wright, now at NYU, was also the Principal Investigator for a WISC-V equivalency study.
-All studies demonstrated equivalence to the in-person conducting of psychoeducational assessments.
+In 2016, a researcher from Empire State College, SUNY was principal investigator for an equivalency study using the WJ®️ IV cognitive and achievement batteries.
+In 2017, PAR conducted an equivalency study using the RIAS™-2 cognitive battery.
+And in 2020, before the pandemic, a WISC®-V equivalency study was conducted.
+These studies demonstrated equivalence to the in-person conducting of psychoeducational assessments.

 Remote assessments offer an important solution to ensure students get the crucial services they need as soon as possible.

-Our proprietary therapy platform features the top assessments—embedded right into the platform for easy online administration—from top publishers including Pearson, Riverside Insights, WPS, Pro-Ed, and others.
+Our proprietary therapy platform features assessments—embedded right into the platform for easy online administration—from top publishers including Pearson, Riverside Insights, WPS, PRO-ED, and others.

 We’ll partner with your onsite team to develop a plan that’s just right for you: